ctOS-devs/flutterSHY/README.md

 This Flutter version is created for ctOS, please do not use it for non-ctOS, or you can have some problems with building and updating

+## if you are a blumer
+please use version from Blume-co/flutterSHY and follow sl/fluttersetup to install it

 ## Documentation

 * [Install Flutter](https://flutter.dev/get-started/)